 The John & Barbara Ferrera Ocean Science Lecture Series

-The Ocean Science Lecture Series provides a forum for the community at large to learn about Harbor Branch's most recent discoveries directly from the scientists and engineers who make them.
-The invited speakers from other institutions are colleagues who work on topics relevant to our Harbor Branch research themes.
-Lectures are held in the auditorium of the Johnson Education Center on the Harbor Branch campus, 5600 U.S. 1 North, Fort Pierce, 4:00 p.m. and 7:00 p.m.
+The John & Barbara Ferrera Ocean Science Lecture Series provides a forum for the community to learn about FAU Harbor Branch’s most recent discoveries directly from the scientists and engineers who make them.
+The invited speakers from other institutions are colleagues who work on topics relevant to our FAU Harbor Branch research themes.
+Lectures are held in the auditorium of the Johnson Education Center at FAU’s Harbor Branch campus, 5600 U.S. 1 North, Fort Pierce, FL 34946, 4:00 p.m. and 7:00 p.m.
 There is no charge to attend.